EricMorenoCarvalho/minimalecommerce/README.md

 This minimalist eCommerce project is designed to showcase skills in web development using React.
 Although I currently lack professional experience with this framework, this project reflects my ability to handle React and create functional and aesthetically appealing web applications.

+You can Acces to the live demo here: https://minimalecommerce.vercel.app/

 ## Technologies Used

 The project is primarily developed using: